rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Set the debug printing mode.
     Options: "agent", "all", "cell", "disease", "environment", "ethics", "none",  "sugarscape"
     Default: "none"
-    Note: Some options may cause no output in current impementation.
+    Note: Some options may cause no output in the current implementation.
           Can select multiple debug modes simultaneously.

 diseaseAggressionPenalty: [float, float]